Modern Slavery Statement

 Hobbycraft Group of Companies

-As well as selling through our UK stores, our website also sells internationally.
+As well as selling through UK stores, our website sells to UK and international customers.

 The Hobbycraft group of companies comprises: